Araz1103/Udacity_BikeSharing_AutoGluon/README.md

 ## AWS Machine Learning Engineer Nanodegree

+NOTE: THIS PROJECT HAS BEEN REVIEWED AND APPROVED BY AN UDACITY NANODEGREE MENTOR

 ## Overview
 In this project, students will apply the knowledge and methods they learned in the Introduction to Machine Learning course to compete in a Kaggle competition using the AutoGluon library.